Lockheed A-12: Retirement

 Even before the A-12 became operational, its intended purpose of replacing the U-2 in overflights of the Soviet Union had become less likely.
 Soviet radar systems increased their blip-to-scan ratios, which rendered the A-12 vulnerable.
 In any event, President Kennedy had stated publicly that the United States would not resume such missions.
 By 1965, moreover, the photoreconnaissance satellite programs had progressed to the point that crewed flights over the Soviet Union were unnecessary to collect strategic intelligence.

-The A-12 program was ended on 28 December 1966 – even before Black Shield began in 1967 – due to budget concerns and because of the SR-71, which began to arrive at Kadena in March 1968.
+On 28 December 1966, the A-12 program was terminated – even before Black Shield began in 1967 – due to budget concerns and because of the SR-71, which began to arrive at Kadena in March 1968.
 The twin-seat SR-71 was heavier and flew slightly lower and slower than the A-12.

-Ronald L. Layton flew the 29th and final A-12 mission on 8 May 1968, over North Korea.
+On 8 May 1968, Ronald L. Layton flew the 29th and final A-12 mission over North Korea.
 On 4 June 1968, just 2 1/2 weeks before the fleet's retirement, an A-12 from Kadena, piloted by Jack Weeks, was lost over the Pacific Ocean near the Philippines while conducting a functional check flight after the replacement of one of its engines.
 Frank Murray made the final A-12 flight on 21 June 1968, to Palmdale, California, storage facility.

 On 26 June 1968, Vice Admiral Rufus L. Taylor, the deputy director of Central Intelligence, presented the CIA Intelligence Star for valor to Weeks' widow and pilots Collins, Layton, Murray, Vojvodich, and Dennis B. Sullivan for participation in Black Shield.

 The deployed A-12s and the eight non-deployed aircraft were placed in storage at Palmdale.
 All surviving aircraft remained there for nearly 20 years before being sent to museums around the U.S. On 20 January 2007, despite protests by Minnesota's legislature and volunteers who had maintained it in display condition, the A-12 preserved in Minneapolis, Minnesota, was sent to CIA headquarters to be displayed there.